Designing Your Outdoor Kitchen,

 "What's Irish and spends all winter in the garage?
 Paddy O'Furniture.
 Baddum pum."
 Anonymous Author, and a good thing

-As my little website business has grown and as I devoted more time to writing about outdoor cooking, my wife got really tired of tripping over me in the kitchen.
+As this website grew and as I devoted more time to writing about outdoor cooking, my wife got really tired of tripping over me in the kitchen.
 I needed organization, storage, and work surfaces out back.
 So I started researching outdoor kitchens, and brother, I have learned that this is a concept that has really arrived.

-Nowadays we are cooking and eating more and more meals outdoors, like Tuscans.
-For many Americans, the back yard has become a second kitchen, dining room, and living room.
+Nowadays we are cooking and eating more and more meals outdoors.
+For many of us, the back yard has become a second kitchen, dining room, and living room.
 It's easy to understand why.
 Life is just more relaxed outdoors.
 Put a roast on the grill and play frisbee with your dog.
 Put on a slab of ribs in the smoker, take a short nap in the hammock.
 Put a bird on the rotisserie, mow the lawn.
 Dine with the birds or under candle light.
 How totally civilized.

 Companies are now building a huge range of components for outdoor kitchens just like they build parts for indoor kitchens.
 There are special rainproof cabinets, countertops that will not crack when it freezes, drawer systems, grills big enough to land a jet on, pizza ovens fer cryin' out loud, dishwashers, refrigerators, and warming ovens, even outdoor TV and sound systems.